 Going into the stage-20 time trial, the penultimate day of the three-week Tour de France, Pogačar trailed his compatriot, Primoz Roglic, by 57 seconds.
 Pogačar’s blazing time trial vaulted him past Roglic by 59 seconds.

 In interviews following the time trial, which included grades of 8.5%, Pogačar told the media, “I guess my genetics are really good.
 I have to thank my parents, probably.”

 San Millán may agree, but he also knows that being able to investigate Pogačar’s whole blood responses to elite-level exercise pays big dividends.
 San Millán, a former competitive cyclist, knew from Pogačar’s physiological measurements that the cyclist would benefit from staying off his bike for a week in May as he was already too fit and the Tour was still three months away.

 Such insight is important because the Tour de France is considered the world’s most physically demanding race.
 “We’re talking about 5,000 to 9,000 calories of expenditure a day for 21 days,” San Millán said.
-“That’s like playing 10 football games each day for 21 days in a row.
+“That’s like playing three soccer games each day for 21 days in a row.
 That’s why you need to have a very good recovery capacity.”